 2024

-We learn & adapt.
-2023 was a big year for us in many ways.
-We decided to retire the Wenatchi Wear brand.
-It was not an easy decision, but one that we contemplated for a while.
-We are thrilled with the impact this lil brand made in 4 short years.
+We learn, grow, and adapt—and 2023 was a year of big decisions and transitions.
+After careful consideration, we decided to retire the Wenatchi Wear brand.
+It wasn’t an easy choice, but one we had contemplated for some time.
+We are proud of the impact this small brand made in just four years.

-We closed down our retail store and spent the first part of 2024 in an incubator phase.
-R Digital Design celebrated it's 11th business anniversary and continues to keep us busy.
+With the retail store closed, we spent the early part of 2024 in an incubator phase, reflecting, planning, and preparing for the next chapter.
+Meanwhile, R Digital Design celebrated its 11th anniversary, continuing to keep us inspired and busy.

-Our goal was to relaunch the retail shop as the Evergreen Gift Shop.
-We will continue to carry authentic Native American art as well as opening up to local artisans.
-The Evergreen Gift Shop curates unique gifts for all!
+Looking ahead, our goal is to relaunch the retail shop as the Evergreen Gift Shop.
+The new shop will continue to feature authentic Native American art while also supporting local artisans.
+The Evergreen Gift Shop curates unique gifts for everyone, blending culture, creativity, and community in one welcoming space.